Macquarie Place Park: Statue of Thomas Sutcliffe Mort

 The development of commerce and industry in Sydney is represented in Macquarie Place by an imposing bronze statue of Thomas Sutcliffe Mort, who died in 1878.
 He was "A pioneer of Australian resources, a founder of Australian industries, one who established our wool market" states the inscription on the plinth.
 He was one of the first in Australia to make the export of perishable food possible by refrigeration, and to provide docks for the reception of the world's shipping.
 Mort was also a major founder of the ship building and repair industry in Australia.
-His statue represents the evolution of a new Sydney - a city conscious of its dignity as the nucleus of a self-supporting and expanding colony within the Empire.
+His statue represents the evolution of a new Sydney – a city conscious of its dignity as the nucleus of a self-supporting and expanding colony within the Empire.

 The statue was erected in this location in 1883.
-It replaced the earlier Doric Fountain of 1819-1820.
+It replaced the earlier Doric Fountain of 1819–1820.
 Archaeological remains of the fountain may survive below ground beneath the footings of the statue.
 The Governor's unveiling of the statue was witnessed by hundreds of workers who had voluntarily forfeited a day's pay in order that they might be present for this final tribute to their late employer.

-Mort (1816–78) emigrated to NSW in 1838, setting up as an auctioneer in 1843, becoming an innovator in wool sales.
+Mort (1816–1878) emigrated to NSW in 1838, setting up as an auctioneer in 1843, becoming an innovator in wool sales.
 His wealth facilitated his considerable horticultural ambitions, realised at Sydney's then-finest garden, Greenoaks (now Bishopscourt), Darling Point, which set the tone for villas in this fashionable Sydney resort.
 He employed gardeners Michael Guilfoyle, Michael Bell and George Mortimore, creating a celebrated landscape garden.
-President of the NSW Horticultural Society in from 1862-1878, he maintained enthusiasm for horticulture over 30 years, first as an exhibitor and top prize winner in the Society's shows, and later as an administrator.
+President of the NSW Horticultural Society in from 1862 to 1878, he maintained enthusiasm for horticulture over 30 years, first as an exhibitor and top prize winner in the Society's shows, and later as an administrator.
 At Greenoaks he hosted some of the Society's shows and grew an array of plants, including orchids and pursuing the hybridisation of cacti.